 Orlando Regional Medical Center

-Nursing Units: Care Ambassadors who serve on a nursing unit would assist the unit’s nursing staff with a variety of tasks including, but not limited to, answering patient call-bells and rounding on patient rooms, restocking materials, and answering the unit telephone.
-Volunteers can serve on any of the following units:
+Nursing Units: Volunteers who serve on a nursing unit would assist the unit’s nursing staff with a variety of tasks including, but not limited to, answering patient call-bells and on patient rooms, restocking materials, answering the unit telephone, and additional duties assigned.

 Guest Services: The Guest Services team serves as the liaison between patients and hospital staff and they are responsible for ensuring that patient and guest needs are consistently met.
-Care Ambassadors who serve with the Guest Services team will assist with a variety of duties.
+Volunteers who serve with the Guest Services team will assist with a variety of duties.
 Responsibilities may include greeting, directing and escorting guests around the different areas of the hospital, as well as answering guest inquiries.
-These assignments are located in the emergency room, surgical floor, trauma waiting room and the lobby.

-Inpatient/Outpatient Rehabilitation: The rehabilitation team includes physiatrists, certified rehab RN’s, physical therapists, occupational therapists, speech language pathologists, registered dieticians, neuropsychologists, recreational therapists and social workers who collaborate to assist each patient in meeting their individualized rehabilitation goals.
+Inpatient/Outpatient Rehabilitation: The rehabilitation team includes physical therapists, occupational therapists, speech language pathologists, registered dieticians, neuropsychologists, therapists and social workers who collaborate to assist each patient in meeting their individualized rehabilitation goals.
 These areas offer a great experience for students interested in rehabilitation.

-Art & Music Care Ambassador: For volunteers who possess talent for art or music, Orlando Health has opportunities for them to utilize their skills.
+Art & Music: For volunteers who possess talent for art or music, Orlando Health has opportunities for them to utilize their skills.
 If you play an instrument or even like to do arts and crafts, please inquire about this opportunity.

-Patient Ambassador with Patient Access: Volunteers who serve with this department will assist with the patients who are first registering for their stay at the hospital.
-After the patient is registered, the Patient Ambassador volunteer will guide the patient to his/her destination in the hospital.
+Patient Access: Volunteers who serve with this department will assist with the patients who are first registering for their stay at the hospital.
+After the patient is registered, the volunteer will guide the patient to his/her destination in the hospital.
 This is an excellent assignment for volunteers who want to move all throughout the hospital.

 Nonclinical Areas: There are many areas in the hospital that do not directly involve patient care but are vital to the hospital’s operation.
 These areas are also in need of help and give the volunteers unique experience.
-These areas include but are not limited to: Pharmacy, Food and Nutrition, Conference Services and Central Supply
+These areas include but are not limited to: Pharmacy, Occupational Health, and Laboratory.

 Teenagers: See Teen Volunteer Opportunities